dolphindb/release/1.10/README.md

 * Fixed a bug in selecting the top rows after sorting string arrays and non-string arrays sequentially.
 It may lead to incorrect results of function `isortTop`. (**1.10.1**)
 * Fixed a bug where the system would register duplicate module functions when a module file is executed in the console or GUI multiple times.
 It may lead to system crash or thrown exceptions. (**1.10.1**)
 * Removed unnecessary output in the console in certain situations when function `slice` is applied to a matrix. (**1.10.1**)
+* Fixed a crash bug in the Windows jit version.
+The system would crash if a user-defined jit function throws an exception. (**1.10.1**)
+* Fixed a bug that function `update!` used with multiple filtering conditions generates incorrect result. (**1.10.2**)
+* Fixed a bug that queries throw exceptions after inserting an empty table into an empty dimension table. (**1.10.2**)
+* Fixed a bug with function `iterate`.
+The system may erroneously determine the parameter 'input' contains Null value, which causes parameter validation failure. (**1.10.2**)